-The affects of negative words cannot be discarded.
-They can have long-lasting results that spread far beyond the person to whom they were hurled.
+Negative words can have long-lasting results that spread far beyond the person to whom they were hurled.

 Words are powerful.
 Children who were brought up in a household where sharp criticism and cruel taunts were the norm can tell you that words can hurt even more than body blows.
 That’s because they imbed themselves in young minds, along with the pain that someone who should love you and cherish you - a mother, a father - apparently doesn’t think very much of you at all.

 Those kind of painful hurts replay themselves for decades to come.
-Very few children as they grow up can unleash themselves from the brand a cruel parent or other authority figure labels them with.
+Very few children growing up can unleash themselves from the brand labeled on them by a cruel parent or other authority figure.

 If people who are powerful and in charge think so little of the child, what will he learn about how to think of himself?
 How can he get away from words that burn themselves mercilessly into young, unformed souls?
-The affects of negative words are powerful indeed.
+Negative words are powerful indeed.

 Children who are brought up in an atmosphere where harsh criticism, taunts, and mocking are their daily fare can and will easily internalize the sentiments behind the words.
 They learn that they aren’t worth very much, and that if the adults around them think that of them, who are they to refuse the judgment?